vilmibm/puppet-tilde/README.md

         use_quota => false,
     }

-or configure common.yaml with
+Or configure `common.yaml` with:

     tilde::use_quota: false

 ## TODO

- * A "customization" section in this README on how to modify things like the server's homepage or /etc/skel.
+ * A "customization" section in this README on how to modify things like the server's homepage or `/etc/skel`.
- * Flags for switching on/off various services from common.yaml (if you don't want NTTP, for example).
+ * Flags for switching on/off various services from `common.yaml` (if you don't want NTTP, for example).

 ## Authors